75 Easy and Creative DIY Wedding Decoration Ideas

 Give your little flower girls or bridesmaids a summery look as they take to the aisle with some homemade flower crowns.
 The beauty of these is that they look their best when they’re loose and wild-looking, so you don’t have to aim for perfection.
 If you’ve got a few to make ask your bridesmaids to join you in a craft session fuelled by some bubbly to make them a day or so before the wedding.

 If you loved origami as a child, then this DIY paper flowers project is for you.
-Create instant wow factor at your tables or at your ceremony with colourful paper flowers.
+Create instant wow factor at your tables or at your ceremony with colourful paper flowers, they make a great wedding table centrepiece idea.
 Keep it simple with individual blooms or cluster them together to create a pretty backdrop or wreath.

 Personalised Place Cards